juicedata/juicefs/docs/en/guide/sync.md

 ---
-sidebar_label: Synchronization
+title: Data Synchronization
-position: 4
 ---

-# Migrate and Synchronize Data across Clouds with JuiceFS Sync

-The subcommand `sync` of JuiceFS is a full-featured data synchronization utility that can synchronize or migrate data concurrently with multiple threads between all [object storages JuiceFS supports](../guide/how_to_set_up_object_storage.md).
-It can be used to migrate data not only between _object storage_ and _JuiceFS_, but also between _object storages_ in different clouds or regions.
-In addition, similar to `rsync`, the JuiceFS subcommand `sync` can also be used to synchronize local directories and access remote directories through SSH, HDFS, WebDAV, etc..
-It also provides advanced features such as full synchronization, incremental synchronization, and conditional pattern matching.
+[`juicefs sync`](../reference/command_reference.md#sync) is a powerful data migration tool, which can copy data across all supported storages including object storage, JuiceFS itself, and local file systems, you can freely copy data between any of these systems.
+In addition, it supports remote directories through SSH, HDFS, WebDAV, etc. while providing advanced features such as  incremental synchronization, and pattern matching (like rsync), and distributed syncing.

+For data migrations that involve JuiceFS, it's recommended use the `jfs://` protocol, rather than mount JuiceFS and access its local directory, which bypasses the FUSE mount point and access JuiceFS directly.
+Under large scale scenarios, bypassing FUSE can save precious resources and increase performance.

 ## Basic Usage